Boards & Commissions

 Historic Preservation Commission

-The eight-member Board is appointed by the Town Council President.
+The nine-member Board is appointed by the Town Council President.
 The Commission shall be concerned with and act upon those elements of development, redevelopment, rehabilitation, and preservation that affect visual quality in a historic district.

 Tourism Board of Managers